 The initial step of infection usually starts with the inhalation of fungal spores (Fig. 2).
 Mucormycosis can also start as wound infections and are even sometimes associated with intravenous drug abuse.
 Inhaled fungal spores may get deposited in the upper respiratory tract or pass through to the lung’s alveoli.
 Healthy organisms can fight off these intruders, as alveolar macrophages can prevent spores from germinating.
 However, in the immunocompromised organism, spore germination occurs, and hyphae start to grow.
 The formation of the mycelia (hyphal aggregate) marks the beginning of invasive mycosis.
 In cases of seriously reduced immunocompetence, the mycelium can invade deeper tissue layers.

 In patients suffering from pulmonary mucormycosis, symptoms often mimic clinical manifestations described for aspergillosis.
 The main symptoms may include cough, fever, thoracic pain, difficulty breathing, and coughing up blood.
-Unfortunately, infections at the initial stage may often be asymptomatic (4).
+Unfortunately, infections at the initial www may often be asymptomatic (4).